scikit-tda/DREiMac/paper/paper.md

 # Statement of need and main contributions

+Topological coordinatization is witnessing increased application in domains such as neuroscience [@rybakken-et-al] [@kang-xu-morozov] [@gardner-et-al], dynamical systems [@vejdemo-pokorny-skraba-kragic], and dimensionality reduction [@fibered].
+The fast implementations and data science integrations provided in DREiMac are aimed at enabling other domain scientists in their pursuits.

 To the best of our knowledge, the only publicly available software implementing cohomological coordinates based on persistent cohomology is Dionysus [@dionysus].
 Dionysus is a general purpose library for topological data analysis, which in particular implements the original circular coordinates algorithm of [@desilva-morozov-vejdemo].